bseltz-cohesity/scripts/powershell/destroyClone/README.md

 ## Other Parameters

-* -cloneType: type of clone to destroy ('sql', 'view', 'vm', 'oracle', 'oracle_view')
+* -cloneType: type of clone to destroy ('sql', 'view', 'vm', 'azure_vm', 'oracle', 'oracle_view')
 * -viewName: name of clone view to tear down
 * -vmName: name of clone VM to tear down
 * -dbName: name of clone DB to tear down